rvernica/SciDB-Py/doc/afldb.rst

 .. function:: consume

-    Causes array parameter to be materialized if not already. numAttrsToScanAtOnce determines the number of attributes to scan as a group.
+    Accesses each cell of an input array, if possible, by extracting tiles and iterating over tiles. numAttrsToScanAtOnce determines the number of attributes to scan as a group.
 Setting this value to '1' will result in a 'vertical' scan---all chunks of the current attribute will be scanned before moving on to the next attribute.
 Setting this value to the number of attributes will result in a 'horizontal' scan---chunk i of every attribute will be scanned before moving on to chunk i+1

     ::